SVJLucas/ImproveLLMStorytellingWithFineTuning/README.md

 ## Objective
 The primary goal of this workshop is to empower participants with the ability to implement knowledge distillation and fine-tuning techniques to create a compact yet powerful storytelling model.
-By distilling the capabilities of a larger model (Llama 2-70B) into a smaller model (Phi 1-1B), participants learn how to maintain high-quality narrative generation while reducing computational demands, making advanced NLP technologies more accessible and efficient.
+By distilling the capabilities of a larger model (Meta Llama 2-70B) into a smaller model (Microsoft Phi 1-1B), participants learn how to maintain high-quality narrative generation while reducing computational demands, making advanced NLP technologies more accessible and efficient.

 <p align="center">
   <img width="400" alt="logo_dark_stacked_KzUurne (1)" src="https://github.com/user-attachments/assets/100636f1-8a76-4bb3-987d-e8621971698d">